zun-liang/portfolio/README.md

 - Reading documentation

-  I honestly prefer tutorial videos before I found the power of reading documentation.
-It is mainly because firstly, English is not my first language and learning something new in a second language can be overwhelming at the begining.
-Secondly, as a newbie, it is easy to feel like speeding my learning and show what I have learned to other people, even though I really don't know that much to be honest.
-After I realized what is holding me back from reading documentation, I slow down on purpose and read it little by little and it works for me so far.
+  Honestly, I preferred tutorial videos over documentation, especially before I fully appreciated the power of reading and understanding documentation.
+There were two main reasons for this preference.
+Firstly, English is not my first language, and initially, learning something new and abstract in a second language could be overwhelming 🤯.
+Secondly, as a beginner, there's often a strong desire to accelerate the learning process and showcase what I've learned to others, even when my understanding is limited.

+  However, as I became aware of the barriers that were holding me back from delving into documentation, I intentionally slowed down my approach.
+I started to read documentation bit by bit, taking my time to understand the content 📝.
+Surprisingly, this method has proven to be more effective for my learning journey.
+It has allowed me to build a more solid foundation of knowledge and comprehension 🎯.

 - Git branch - merge and delete

-  This project is more complicated than the old projects I workded on before.
-In such a project, using git smartly is very helpful.
-I used git branch to work on some new features, such as contexts.
+  This project is more complicated than the previous ones I've workded on.
+In such a project, using git smartly is very beneficial.
+I used git branch to work on some new features, such as contexts.❓

 - environment varaibles